Play3rSlay3rno1/Play3rSlay3rno1/README.md

 - 👀 I’m interested in gaming
 - 🌱 I’m currently learning to program
 - 💞️ I’m looking to collaborate on everthing new
-- 📫 How to reach me, with an follow
+- 📫 How to reach me?
+With an follow
-- 😄 Pronouns: doesn´t matter
+- 😄 Pronouns: who cares
 - ⚡ Fun fact: Wombats poop out square code (get it... code ;)

 <!---